 Making Winter Words in Preschool

-I placed the winter words on a table in the classroom, then added the letter tiles.
+I placed the preschool winter words on a table in the classroom, then added the letter tiles.
 I made sure the tiles were turned over so the letters were right-side up.
 As you can see, it wasn’t a very fancy set-up (and it doesn’t need to be).

-Other children wanted to pick out their own winter words, so I let them have at it.
-They searched for the needed letters among the pile of letters on the table.
-I was so entertained at their excitement over finding each letter!
+I enjoyed watching the children as they searched for the needed letters among the pile of letters on the table.
+I was so entertained at their excitement over finding each letter.
 They LOVED when I congratulated them on being “letter detectives”!

-I love how much learning was packed into this preschool winter activity! 🙂 The students get a lot out of building words.
+I love how much learning was packed into this preschool winter words activity!
+The students get a lot out of building words.
 Here are just a few things they learn:

 - Letter identification